Image Source: Food Hacks

 It’s also important to clean the drain crevices around the disposal as well as the rubber splashguard around the drain.
 You can use dish soap or baking soda to do this.
 Use a dish brush or toothbrush to scrub underneath the splashguard flaps.

 Taking the time to clean your disposal will help keep your sink and kitchen smelling fresh and inviting for your family and guests.
-Remember to use caution when operating your disposal and when cleaning it with any of these methods.
+Remember to use caution when operating your disposal and when using any of these disposal cleaning methods.
 Never put your hand into the unit for any reason, even if the unit is off.